 Astrid hopes her case will make employers think, too.
 “They should deal transparently with these things.
 Talk about salaries, talk about compensation, and don’t let it come to the point where people have to go to court.
 Start earlier!”

-Friday Coffee Talk from Planet Fair is a YouTube series co-hosted by PayAnalytics founder Margrét Bjarnadóttir and Henrike Von Platen, founder and CEO of the FPI Fair Pay Innovation Lab in Berlin.
+Friday Coffee Talk from Planet Fair is a podcast/videocast series co-hosted by PayAnalytics founder Margrét Bjarnadóttir and Henrike Von Platen, founder and CEO of the FPI Fair Pay Innovation Lab in Berlin.
+It is available through all podcast platforms as well as on YouTube as a videocast.